 Don’t get me wrong.
 He isn’t Shane—there are many differences between them—but without him, I doubt very much that I would ever have conceived the character of Shane.

 Later, as the story began to develop and I had to make choices as to what Shane did and said, he became very real to me, and I began to see what would happen (the plot), based on his personality and his strengths and weaknesses.
-I knew Shane was going to accept Christ half-way through the book, and I knew that in the end he and Sandy would, if not reconcile, at least find a meeting-point.
+I knew Shane was going to accept Christ half-way through the book, and I knew that in the end he and Scott would, if not reconcile, at least find a meeting-point.

 As for the message, I realized in a drama class at a Write!
 Canada (then God Uses Ink) conference, after I had written the book, that in a sense it’s a different take on the prodigal son story.
 God gives second chances.